I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/bthddi/ns-bthddi-_brb_l2ca_acl_transfer.md

 </td>
 </tr>
 </table>

-### -field BufferSize

-The size, in bytes, of the buffer.

-### -field Buffer

-A pointer to the input buffer.

-### -field BufferMDL

-A pointer to the MDL input buffer.

-### -field Timeout

-The duration, in milliseconds, before the read action is canceled and any data consumed to this
-     point is lost.

-### -field RemainingBufferSize

-The amount of space, in bytes, left in the buffer after the BRB call.

-## -remarks
+    ## Remarks
         To read asynchronous data from, or write asynchronous data to a L2CAP channel, profile drivers should
     <a href="https://msdn.microsoft.com/53a692e7-9c71-4dca-9331-32ac97b94179">build and send</a> a
     <a href="https://msdn.microsoft.com/library/windows/hardware/ff536613">BRB_L2CA_ACL_TRANSFER</a> request.